 The Free Application for Federal Student Aid

-Students who wish to be considered for financial aid must complete the Free Application for Federal Student Aid (FAFSA) online at http://www.fafsa.ed.gov.
-FAFSAs are available on January 1 of each year (for classes beginning the following August).
-The priority deadline for completion of the FAFSA for each upcoming school year is February 1.
-FAFSAs are accepted after February 1, but due to limited funding in some programs, students may no longer be eligible for some types of assistance.
-If taxes have not yet been completed, please provide estimated information on the FAFSA and be sure to update tax information once tax returns have been filed.
+Students who wish to be considered for financial aid must complete the Free Application for Federal Student Aid (FAFSA) online at http://www.fafsa.gov.
+FAFSAs are available on October 1 of each year (for classes beginning the following August).
+The priority deadline for completion of the FAFSA for each upcoming school year is November 1.
+FAFSAs are accepted after November 1, but due to limited funding in some programs, students may no longer be eligible for some types of assistance.

 MacMurray's school code (001717) must be listed; otherwise, MacMurray will not receive the FAFSA information.
-To complete the FAFSA online, the student and parent (if the student is dependent) must have a Federal Student Aid Personal Identification Number (PIN) in order to be able to sign the form electronically.
-You may apply for a PIN at http://www.pin.ed.gov.
-Although Financial Aid recommends that students complete the FAFSA online, paper FAFSAs are available upon request from the U.S. Department of Education.
+To complete the FAFSA online the student and parent (if the student is dependent) must have a Federal Student Aid ID and password in order to be able to sign the form electronically.

 Please note that students are considered dependent or independent based on information provided on the FAFSA.
 Most traditional undergraduate students are considered dependent.
 Dependent students must report parental income information on the FAFSA.
 Dependency is not a status of choice.
 Dependency status for financial aid is not based on whether or not a student lives with a parent, whether or not a student is financially self-supportive, or whether or not parents claim a student as a dependent on their taxes.

 After receiving your FAFSA, the federal processor will send the student a Student Aid Report (SAR) electronically (unless you do not provide an email).
 The SAR lists all the information submitted on the FAFSA and explains the Expected Family Contribution (EFC) calculated from that information.
 You should review the SAR for accuracy and make any necessary corrections.
-Assistance on how to file FAFSA is available here.
+Assistance on how to file FAFSA is available on the Financial Aid website.

-Per the federal regulations, a percentage of students must submit additional documentation to Financial Aid in order to verify the information reported on the FAFSA.
+Per the federal regulations, selected students must submit additional documentation to One-Stop Student Services in order to verify the information reported on the FAFSA.
 This may include, but might not be limited to, a Verification Worksheet and federal tax information.

 If additional information is required, the office will send the student an email or letter detailing the specific documentation being requested.
-It is important that all required documentation be submitted with proper signatures in a timely manner as until all required documentation is received and reviewed, staff cannot finalize a financial aid award.
-If, as a result of reviewing the information, an error is noticed, staff will submit corrections of your FAFSA information to the U.S. Department of Education.
+It is important that all required documentation be submitted with proper signatures in a timely manner as, until all required documentation is received and reviewed, staff cannot finalize a financial aid award.
+If, as a result of reviewing the information, an error is noticed, staff will submit corrections of your FAFSA information to the US Department of Education.
 The verification process generally takes one to two weeks, provided all the information has been submitted in its entirety.
-For more information, please click here.
+For more information, please visit the Financial Aid website.

 Applying for Summer Financial Aid

-To be considered for financial aid for the summer term, students must contact the office and discuss with a staff member.
+To be considered for financial aid for the summer term, students must contact One-Stop Student Services and discuss with a staff member.
 There are limited sources of financial aid in the summer, so please inquire early.
 To be eligible for federal student loans in the summer, students must be enrolled at least 6 hours and have remaining loan eligibility.
 There is typically no institutional aid available in summer.
 For financial aid purposes, summer counts as one term.
-So, if you are enrolled in multiple summer sessions, the sum of all your summer enrollments must add up to the 6 hour requirement.

 Determining Financial Need